-Croatia consists of 20 different counties (županije), which include more than 125 cities and nearly 430 municipalities (i.e. small towns and villages).
+Croatia consists of 20 different counties (županije), which include more than 125 cities.
 The capital city, Zagreb, forms a county of its own.
 It also houses Croatia’s biggest expat community, although you can find quite a few expats in other major cities, especially Rijeka, and the coastal region, particularly on or near the Istrian Peninsula.

 Zagreb: The Capital and Main Expat Location

+Zagreb is Croatia’s most populous city of Croatia.
 The capital covers a fairly spacious area, stretching about 30km from east to west and approximately 20km from north to south.
-Most districts border or run parallel to the River Sava, a tributary of the Danube, but a few reach the Medvednica (a mountain north of the city).
-Just like Croatia itself, Zagreb, thus, has a pretty diverse geography and distinct landscape.
+Most districts border or run parallel to the River Sava but a few reach the Medvednica, a mountain located north of the city.
+That is to say, that just like Croatia itself, Zagreb has a pretty diverse geography and distinct landscape.

 While the eastern and southeastern parts of the city house several industrial zones, the center of Zagreb showcases its historical and cultural heritage.
-The city center includes the two districts Donji Grad (lower city/downtown) and Gornji Grad (upper city/uptown), where you’ll find plenty of historical buildings and tourist attractions.
+The city center includes the two districts Donji Grad (lower city or downtown) and Gornji Grad (upper city or uptown), where you will find plenty of historical buildings and tourist attractions.

-The country’s best-known and oldest academic institution is the University of Zagreb, which has a student population of over 72,000.
+The country’s best-known and oldest academic institution is the University of Zagreb.
 As well as its degrees and courses offered in the Croatian language, there are a selected number of full degree programs in English.
 Moreover, almost all of its faculties and academies deliver individual courses in English and various other foreign languages, which is particularly attractive to international students.
 Since the University of Zagreb is an important institute for scientific and scholarly research in Croatia, it is of interest to foreign academics, too.

-Rijeka is the third largest city in the country.
-With around 130,000 inhabitants, though, it is noticeably smaller than Zagreb.
+Rijeka is the third largest city in the country, however, noticeably smaller than Zagreb.
 It is mostly a regional center of Primorje-Gorski County in northeastern Croatia, between the Mediterranean Sea and the Slovenian border.
 Rijeka is also one of Croatia’s principal seaports, and an important location for the national ship-building industry.
 The shipyards of Rijeka have traditionally been a large employer and significant economic influence.